MarcinMariuszMorawski/CarSimulator/README.md

 # CarSimulator
-This is my project which I am doing to complete the course programming in c #.
+This is my project which I am doing to complete the course programming in C#.

 ## Introduction
 Car Simulator is a C# .net core console app that simulates such car functions: turn on, turn off, accelerate, brake, along with a preview of the car parameters.